bloominstituteoftechnology/web-sprint-challenge-single-page-applications/README.md

 After finishing your required elements, you can push your work further.
 These goals may or may not be things you have learned in this module but they build on the material you just studied.
 Time allowing, stretch your limits and see if you can deliver on the following optional goals:

 - [ ] Toggle form component for gluten free crust
-- [ ] Turn your form into a modal that pops up on the home page
 - [ ] Turn form element sections into nested routes
-- [ ] Create a `cart` page with additional form options like: delivery or pickup, the option to add utensils and straws, add a tip, etc.
 - [ ] Test more of the application with Cypress
+- [ ] Build UI for the eventuality of a network error when POSTing the order
 - [ ] Add functionality to your order button that it leads to a Congrats!
 Pizza is on it's way! page **and** returns a database record of the whole order

 ## FAQs